 - Feedback is an important and integral part of a conversion process.
 If you want to validate your changes and the process that led you to them, solicit feedback from those who have gone through those changes themselves.

 A/B testing will help you optimize your site and push user feedback to the next level.
 By using improvements gathered by feedback tools, an open line with your customers and iterative optimization, you will have a continuous flow of optimized content.

+In conclusion, user feedback and A/B testing are essential components of any successful product development.
 When you want to be truly data-driven and user centric, combine your qualitative and quantitative sources.
 This will give you a seamless digital experience.
 You can get through these processes with customer feedback and A/B testing.